zophos/ip_lockout/README.md

 ### Description mode

-In case of `--show-status` option is given, ip_lockout runs as description mode.
+In case of `--show-description` option is given, ip_lockout runs as description mode.

 This mode shows current DB status, summary of logs and schedules of trig up/down iptables entry.
 Any iptables/DB entries are NOT updated.

+### Command name short-cut

+ip_lockout changes behavior with command name.

+ * filter-ip_lockout: always runs with --filter-mode option
+ * show-ip_lockout: always runs with --show-status option

 ### Customize